HB-0035

 Plain Language

-The Department of Insurance may adopt rules establishing disclosure standards for health insurance issuers' use of AI systems affecting consumers.
-Potential rule content includes pre-use notice, post-adverse-decision notice, explanation of how personal information informs decisions, a process for correcting inaccurate information, and appeal instructions.
-This is currently a rulemaking authorization — the specific disclosure obligations will not be operative until the Department promulgates rules.
-However, issuers should anticipate that future rules may require all of these disclosure elements and should begin developing compliance infrastructure accordingly.
+The Department of Insurance is authorized — but not required — to adopt rules establishing consumer disclosure standards for health insurance issuers' use of AI systems.
+The potential scope of such rules is broad: pre-decision notice of AI use, post-adverse-decision notice, disclosure of how personal information informs decisions, a correction process for inaccurate data, and appeal instructions.
+This is a rulemaking authorization rather than a self-executing obligation — health insurance issuers face no immediate disclosure requirement from this section until the Department promulgates rules.
+However, prudent issuers should anticipate that rules will be adopted and begin designing disclosure processes accordingly.

 Statutory Text